lockmepl/lockme-wordpress/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Lockme screen to fill your OAuth2 Client ID and Client Secret (to be found in Lockme Panel)
 1. Copy redirect URI from WordPress Lockme configuration page to an app in Lockme Panel
-1. Log in to Lockme to establish connection, using "Click here" link on setting page
+1. Log in to Lockme to establish connection, using the "Click here" link on the setting page
 1. Set up Callback URL in department configuration on Lockme
-1. Choose tab corresponding to your booking system and configure rooms
+1. Choose a tab corresponding to your booking system and configure rooms
 1. Optionally send all bookings data to Lockme for a good beginning

 == Frequently asked questions ==

-= I don't have booking system yet, but want to work with Lockme.
+= I don't have a booking system yet, but want to work with Lockme.
 Which one should I choose? =

 We always recommend Booked.
-For what we saw it has the best codebase and allows for spotless integration with our plugin.
+For what we saw, it has the best codebase and allows for spotless integration with our plugin.
 It also is really easy to set up.

 = My booking system is not listed as available.
 Will this plugin work with it? =